The Harvey Arts Recovery supports the disaster recovery needs of the Greater

 Want to help neighbors?
 Do you want to offer programs or services to those impacted?
 Fill in the below form and our team will be in touch with you once we are ready to deploy your talents/services/programs to those who need them most:

-Do you as an individual Artist or Small-Mid sized organization need assistance?
+Do you as an individual artist, freelance worker or small-mid sized organization need assistance?
 Please fill out the preliminary below form.
 We will be following up with everyone individually as we progress forward.

 1) Harvey Arts Recovery Fund DONATION INFO